 Textbook and technology: Diversity Amid Globalization (7th ed.) by Rowntree, et al. ISBN # 9780134539423.
+A print textbook is expected and having it on-hand in class is worth points!
 You should also have a political world wall map (listing countries in various colors + major cities and other features), one is available at the Newark Bookstore for \$21.
-This class will use Carmen - https://carmen.osu.edu/ OSU's distance learning platform
+This class will use Carmen - https://carmen.osu.edu/ OSU's distance learning platform.